 Towards a paperless economy

-The move away from cash and cheque towards a paperless economy has been happening for some time.
-More and more merchants accept EFTPOS, debit and credit cards and electronic transfer.
+The move away from cash and cheques towards a paperless economy has been happening for some time.
+More and more merchants accept EFTPOS, debit and credit cards, and electronic transfer.
 Many now also accept tap-and-go payment.

 The Reserve Bank, though, is looking out for you, to help ensure things work in your favour.